cloudposse/atmos/website/docs/core-concepts/components/component-inheritance.md

   the base component `vpc-defaults`.
 This makes `vpc-1` and `vpc-2` derived components
 - **Principle of abstraction**: In the `ue2-dev` stack, only the relevant information about the derived components in the stack is shown.
 All the base component settings are "hidden" (in the imported `catalog`), which reduces the configuration size and complexity
-- **Dynamic polymorphism**: The derived `vpc-1` and `vpc-2` components override and use the base component properties to be able to provision the same
+- **Dynamic Polymorphism**: The derived `vpc-1` and `vpc-2` components override and use the base component properties to be able to provision the same
   Terraform configuration many times but with different settings

 <br/>